Joanna-Khek/rhythmix/README.md

 ## Features
 - **Natural Language Input:** Describe your mood or feelings (e.g., "I’m feeling upbeat and nostalgic"), and the LLM predicts song attributes like tempo, energy, and mood.
-- **Song Recommendations:** Retrieves the top 5 songs from a vectorized song database (sourced from Kaggle) based on predicted attributes.
+- **Song Recommendations:** Retrieves the top 5 songs from a vectorized song database based on predicted attributes.
 - **Attribute Customization:** Users can tweak predicted song attributes before generating recommendations for a personalized experience.
 - **Responsive UI:** Built with React for a seamless and interactive frontend experience.
 - **Scalable Backend:** Powered by Django with a RESTful API, integrated with LangGraph for LLM-driven attribute prediction.